-The decision of the Director of Education is final on questions of transfer credits.
-No official evaluation of transfer of credit is made until the student has been accepted by the College, and an official transcript from the institution awarding the credits is received by the Registrar and approved by the Director of Education.
+The final decision regarding transfer credit eligibility rest with the Director of Education in collaboration with the Campus Registrar.
+An official evaluation of transfer of credit will not be conducted until the student has been formally accepted by the College.
+Additionally, an official transcript from the origination institution must be received and reviewed by both the Registrar and the Director of Education before any credits can be approved and applied.